 You can use frozen, canned or fresh edamame.

-There’s not a big difference in taste no matter which type you choose to go with what’s most convenient for you.
+There’s not a big difference in taste no matter which type you choose to go with.
+So, go for what’s most convenient for you.
 If you can only find frozen edamame in shells, just cook the edamame and then pop it out of the shells.
 It only takes a few extra minutes.

 What’s the best way to store this chickpea edamame salad?